mddanishyusuf/nocodeapi-privacy-policy/README.md

 <h4>Third-Party Payment Processor</h4>

 <p>
-We use a third party payment processor to process payments made to us.
+We use a third-party payment processor to process payments made to us.
 In connection with the processing of such payments, we do not retain any personally identifiable information or any financial information such as credit card numbers.
-Rather, all such information is provided directly to our third party processor, Stripe, whose use of your personal information is governed by their privacy policy, which may be viewed at{' '}
+Rather, all such information is provided directly to our third-party processor, Stripe, whose use of your personal information is governed by their privacy policy, which may be viewed at{' '}
 <a href="https://stripe.com/us/privacy" target="_blank" rel="noopener noreferrer">
 https://stripe.com/us/privacy